geonet-mrn/hydra-broker/README.md

 ## Unit Tests

 The Hydra repository contains a set of PyUnit unit tests to verify Hydra's conformity with the NGSI-LD standard.
-Just as Hydra's NGSI-LD implementation itself, the unit tests are currently **not complete**.
+Just as Hydra's NGSI-LD implementation itself, the unit tests are currently not complete.

-In order to run the unit tests, you need a running Hydra instance.
-In the shell script "run-tests.sh", change the environment variable *NGSI_ENDPOINT* to the endpoint URL of the Hydra instance you want to test.
-Note that the base URL *must* end with a '/'!
-The preconfigured default value is "http://localhost:5000/".

 ### ATTENTION:

-**These unit tests will COMPETELY CLEAR YOUR HYDRA DATABASE each time you run them!**
+**The unit tests will COMPETELY CLEAR YOUR HYDRA DATABASE each time you run them!**
 **DO NOT run the unit tests on a production Hydra instance that holds important data!**

-To run the unit tests, start the script *run-tests.sh*.
+You can run the unit tests by launching the included shell script *tests.example.sh".
+This shell script will automatically start a local Hydra instance on which the tests are performed.
+This instance runs directly on a "plain" python3 process (no Gunicorn, no multi-threading) and is automatically stopped again when the tests are completed.

+The Hydra user name and password which are used for the tests are defined as system environment variables in the shell script.
+Make sure that they are the same as the ones specified in your hydraconfig.json.

+**AGAIN: Make sure that you DON'T run the unit tests on a production system or any other Hydra instance that holds valuable data.
+ALL DATA IN THE DATABASE USED BY THE BROKER INSTANCE WILL BE DELETED!**